40Digits/wordpress-starter-theme/partials/README.md

 ```
 <?php include(get_stylesheet_directory() . '/partials/template-name/name-of-partial.php'); ?>
 ```

-But with less typing and looks much cleaner.

 Or if you're really fancy, you can use dot notation (which just looks nicer, doesn't it?):